General Conference Special

 The serious issue to which these questions give rise, demands that we cease fooling ourselves or letting others make fools of us.
 If the questions cannot be answered in positive Truth, far better, then, that they be left on the shelf until the scroll unfolds further, than that they be answered by men’s idle tales, which only confuse and confound.

 Now we may ask, Has the scroll unrolled far enough to clear up all these questions?
 Is the Spirit of God pleading for us to stop, look, and listen, or are we still to wait?
-For the Divine answer let us open our eyes wise to the light of “the more sure Word of prophecy” Itself, now shining more and more on our pathway:
+For the Divine answer let us open our eyes wide to the light of “the more sure Word of prophecy” Itself, now shining more and more on our pathway:

 “Behold, I will send you Elijah the prophet before the coming of the great and dreadful day of the Lord: and he shall turn the heart of the fathers to the children, and the heart of the children to their fathers, lest I come and smite the earth with a curse.”
 Mall 4:5, 6.

 In the light which this prophecy sheds on the subject, no one can possibly escape the conclusion that a prophet – a person – is to be sent “before the coming of the great and dreadful day of the Lord,” and that thus only can there be a group of people in connection with Elijah’s message.
 The Scriptures make definite and sure the promise, the time, and the work, also the way to our security in the great and dreadful day, “lest,” as says the Lord, “I come and smite the earth with a curse.”
 Mall 4:6.